 Where to Stay

 We stayed at Oshiteruya which is a gorgeous guesthouse set in a 70-year-old traditional Japanese house.
-The rooms, including dorms, are all elegantly styled like a traditional ryokan so it’s perfect for someone looking for a more atmospheric stay.
+The rooms, including dorms, are all elegantly styled like a traditional ryokan, so it’s perfect for someone looking for a more atmospheric stay.
 You can read my full review here.
+It’s a short train ride away from most of the popular things to do in Osaka.

 Travelling throughout Japan?